Use Oracle VirtualBox on Oracle Linux

 Enable Nested Virtualization

-Before starting the VM, nested virtualization needs to be enabled for the new VM.
+Before starting the VM, you should enable nested virtualization for the new VM.

 1. In the VM parameters, click on System to open the system settings for the VM.